OndrejPech/footac-gamepad/README.md

 |     RB      |       7       | goal          |
 |   X + LT    |    X + LT     | substitution  |

-joystick has to be either up for home team or down for away team when you press any action button.
+Joystick has to be either up for home team or down for away team when you press any action button.
 If no team is chosen, action is not recorded.

 ##### Saving data
 Every time you press pause button ≡, program saves data to csv file in your directory.
 The csv_template is created for my own needs.
 In save_to_list() method under csv_template  variable you can remove fields, which you don't want to save to csv.
 Or just keep it and don't worry about the csv at all :-)